dipy/dipy/doc/installation.rst

     /Library/Frameworks/Python.framework/Versions/2.6/bin/python

-We've compiled dipy against this python, and all our testing on OSX too.
+We've compiled and tested dipy against this python.
+The OSX system python may work, but it will be harder for you to install dipy (and other software).

 ********************
 Installing a release
 ********************

 If you are on Debian or Ubuntu Linux we recommend you try :ref:`install-packages` first.
-Otherwise please try `install-easy-install`.
+Otherwise please try :ref:`install-easy-install`.

 .. _install-easy-install: